 1. The I and Me Syndrome.
 Do you want to have coffee with someone who only talks about himself and doesn’t even ask how your day’s going?
 Nope.
 I know you won’t.

 This is the same with Twitter.
-If you are too self-promotional, no one will want to follow you.
+If you are too self-promotional, no one will want to follow and engage with you.
 So instead of just talking about your business all the time and incessantly posting links pointing to your own site, share interesting or funny industry news.
 You’ll build more following this way, and you’ll probably get retweeted more often.

 3. Skewed Following-Follower ratio.
 People stay away from a Twitter profile with 10,000 followers and who’s only following 20 people (unless it's a celebrity profile).
 This huge difference in ratio is a definite red flag.
 If you’re new to Twitter be very picky about who you follow.
 Use Twitter directories such as Twellow or WeFollow to look for people within your niche.
+Get access to over 80+ Twitter resources in the Ultimate Twitter Planner.

 Or, alternatively you can just include the Twitter links of people in the ‘Bio’ section or within the page.